Which a‑kassa am I a member of?

 A‑kassan – your most important insurance

+There are 24 a‑kassas in Sweden and millions of members, so it can be easy to forget which a-kassa you are member of.
 Akademikernas a-kassa provides basic protection if you become unemployed.
 Housing, food, phone – the list of things that cost money is long.
 We give you the best service, help with your application, and punctual payments if you become unemployed.

 This is Akademikernas a‑kassa